 If you approach Harambeltz via the variante that passes through Uhart-Mixe, you’ll miss one of the less well-known gems along this section of the Chemin de Saint-Jacques.
-Instead of turning left towards Harambeltz when the variante rejoins the GR 65, turn right and continue along the GR 65 towards Saint-Palais.
+Instead of turning left towards Harambeltz when the variante rejoins the GR 65, turn right and continue along the GR 65 towards Stèle de Gibraltar and Saint-Palais.
 After an hour of gentle climbing, you’ll reach Chapelle de Soyarza and be rewarded with magnificent views of the Pyrénées.
 (This is explained in greater detail in the Harambeltz section of the I Love Walking in France guidebook.)

 Day 1 Eauze to Nogaro (20 km/12.5 mi)